Color-Of-Code/website/content/pages/demo/demo-graphviz.md

 }
 ```

-Another Example of a Subgraph, In this example I group nodes together seperately from their edges, And also uses the graph attribute splines=line; to specify that edges should be drawn only as straight lines, no curves allowed.
+Another Example of a Subgraph, In this example I group nodes together separately from their edges, And also uses the graph attribute splines=line; to specify that edges should be drawn only as straight lines, no curves allowed.

 ```dot-svg
 graph {